jean-marc/kiosk_os/readme.md

 * /etc_server/openvpn/kiosk.csr
 * /etc_server/openvpn/kiosk.key

-An alternate scheme could use the same certificate on all kiosks, the server would have to identify individual machines based on their MAC address (/sys/class/net/eth0/address), that information already exists in our management database:
+An alternate scheme could use the same certificate on all kiosks, the server would have to identify individual machines based on their MAC address (/sys/class/net/eth0/address), that information already exists in our management database (http://inventory.unicefuganda.org/sparql?query=describe <96344>):
 ```xml
 <inv:Server rdf:ID="96344">
 	<inv:time_stamp_v>2013-03-08T21:31:58</inv:time_stamp_v>